zettsu-t/cppMockgen/howToUse.md

 ## And more

-More details are described as comments in script/mockgen.rb.
+More details are described in [notes.md](notes.md) and as comments in script/mockgen.rb.